-$^{\rm 41/42}$ The definition of ICE has been added to the text.
+$^{46/47}$ The definition of ICE has been added to the text.

-6. The Exchange proposes to amend the Statutory Basis section of the Filing after the fifth full paragraph on page 19 of the Filing (first full paragraph on page 48 of the Exhibit 1):
+6. The Exchange proposes to amend the Statutory Basis section of the Filing after the carryover paragraph on pages 19 and 20 of the Filing (second full paragraph on page 47 of the Exhibit 1):

 The Exchange proposes to include information in the Filing regarding why it believes the proposed new rule is not unfairly discriminatory.
-The Exchange proposes to amend the Statutory Basis section of the Filing to add new paragraphs and accompanying footnotes (subsequent footnotes would be renumbered in a conforming change) after the fifth full paragraph on page 19 of the Filing (first full paragraph on page 48 of the Exhibit 1), immediately prior to the last paragraph of the section titled "The Proposed Change is Not Unfairly Discriminatory," as follows (all text is new):
+The Exchange proposes to amend the Statutory Basis section of the Filing to add new paragraphs and accompanying footnotes (subsequent footnotes would be renumbered in a conforming change) after the carryover paragraph on pages 19 and 20 of the Filing (second full paragraph on page 47 of the Exhibit 1), immediately prior to the last paragraph of the section titled "The Proposed Change is Not Unfairly Discriminatory," as follows (all text is new):

-The Exchange believes that the proposed new Rule 3.13 would not be unfairly discriminatory, as pursuant to the rule, the networks for the Wireless Connections, and future wireless connections that use the Data Center Pole, would "operat[e] in the same manner as competitors do today without a latency subsidy or other advantage provided by the Exchanges. . . .
-"42/43 Accordingly the proposed new rule would ensure that the IDS wireless network does not benefit from physical proximity "on the segment [of the network] closest to the Exchanges' data center that no competitor can replicate."
-43/44 By ending both of the compared connections at the network row in the space used for colocation inside the Data Center, the proposed rule would take distances within the Mahwah data center into account.
+The Exchange believes that the proposed new Rule 3.14 would not be unfairly discriminatory, as pursuant to the rule, the networks for the Wireless Market Data Connections, and future wireless connections that use the Data Center Pole, would "operat[e] in the same manner as competitors do today without a latency subsidy or other advantage provided by the Exchanges. . . .
+"47/48 Accordingly, the proposed new rule would ensure that the IDS wireless network does not benefit from physical proximity "on the segment [of the network | closest to the Exchanges' data center that no competitor can replicate."
+48/49 By ending both of the compared connections at the point inside the Data Center where Exchange market data is produced, the proposed rule would take distances within the Mahwah data center into account.

 The proposed new rule would not apply differently to distinct types or sizes of market participants.
-The Exchange would be required to ensure that the length of the connection between (a) the base of the Data Center Pole and (b) the network row in the space used for co-location in the Data Center, would be no less than the length of the connection between (x) the base of the closest Commercial Pole and (y) the network row in the space used for co-location in the Data Center.
+The Exchange would be required to ensure that the length of the connection between (a) the base of the Data Center Pole and (b) the point inside the Data Center where Exchange market data is produced, would be no less than the length of the connection between (x) the base of the closest Commercial Pole and (y) the point inside the Data Center where Exchange market data is produced.

 The Exchange believes that the proposed definition of "Commercial Pole" would not be unfairly discriminatory because it would encompass any pole on which a third party locates its wireless equipment in order to offer wireless connectivity to customers.
-The Exchange believes that such third parties are the direct competitors for the Wireless Connections, as they also offer wireless connections to customers.
+The Exchange believes that such third parties are the direct competitors for the Wireless Market Data Connections, as they also offer wireless connections to customers.
 If a third party used a pole for a proprietary wireless network and that pole does not have one or more third parties' wireless equipment used to offer wireless connectivity to other third parties, that pole would not fall within the scope of the definition of Commercial Pole.
 The Exchange believes that the proposed definition of "Data Center" would not be unfairly discriminatory because it would capture any data center to which the Exchange locates its matching engine.